-The Company, Minco Mining and Silver Standard Resources Inc. ("Silver Standard") entered into a strategic alliance agreement dated October 4, 2004 (the "Silver Standard Agreement").
-The Silver Standard Agreement provides that Minco Mining shall acquire silver-dominant projects in China only through Minco Silver and that all silver-dominant projects located in China that are brought to the attention of Minco Mining shall be referred to Minco Silver.
-The Silver Standard Agreement further provides that Silver Standard shall not actively explore for or seek out silver-dominant projects located in China but shall be entitled to acquire interests in silver-dominant projects located in China that are brought to its attention on an unsolicited basis.
-In the event a silver-dominant property is brought to the attention of either Minco Mining or Minco Silver and Minco Silver determines not to acquire an interest in the property, Minco Mining or Minco Silver, as the case may be, shall provide Silver Standard with the opportunity to acquire an interest in that property prior to providing the opportunity to third parties.
-Similarly, in the event that a silver-dominant property is brought to the attention of Silver Standard and

-Silver Standard determines not to acquire an interest in that property, Silver Standard shall provide Minco Silver with the opportunity to acquire an interest in that property prior to providing the opportunity to third parties.
+The Company, Minco Gold and Silver Standard Resources Inc. ("Silver Standard") entered into a strategic alliance agreement dated October 4, 2004 (the "Silver Standard Agreement").
+The Silver Standard Agreement provides that Minco Gold shall acquire silver-dominant projects in China only through Minco Silver and that all silver-dominant projects located in China that are brought to the attention of Minco Gold shall be referred to Minco Silver.
+The Silver Standard Agreement further provides that Silver Standard shall not actively explore for or seek out silver-dominant projects located in China but shall be entitled to acquire interests in silverdominant projects located in China that are brought to its attention on an unsolicited basis.
+In the event a silverdominant property is brought to the attention of either Minco Gold or Minco Silver and Minco Silver determines not to acquire an interest in the property, Minco Gold or Minco Silver, as the case may be, shall provide Silver Standard with the opportunity to acquire an interest in that property prior to providing the opportunity to third parties.
+Similarly, in the event that a silver-dominant property is brought to the attention of Silver Standard and Silver Standard determines not to acquire an interest in that property, Silver Standard shall provide Minco Silver with the opportunity to acquire an interest in that property prior to providing the opportunity to third parties.
+The Silver Standard Agreement further provides that on and after Minco Silver becoming a reporting issuer in Canada or registered in the United States or so long as management of Minco Silver is provided by Minco Gold, management of Minco Silver shall nominate for election as directors of Minco Silver five persons - two of whom shall be representatives of Minco Gold, one of whom shall be a representative of Silver Standard and two of whom shall be independent of Minco Gold and Silver Standard.

-The Silver Standard Agreement further provides that on and after Minco Silver becoming a reporting issuer in Canada or registered in the United States or so long as management of Minco Silver is provided by Minco Mining, management of Minco Silver shall nominate for election as directors of Minco Silver five persons - two of whom shall be representatives of Minco Mining, one of whom shall be a representative of Silver Standard and two of whom shall be independent of Minco Mining and Silver Standard.
-As shareholders of the Company, each of Minco Mining and Silver Standard agreed to vote their shares of the Company to elect as directors of the Company the representatives of Minco Mining and Silver Standard nominated by Minco Silver's management.
-The Company and Silver Standard share two common directors - Robert Quartermain and William Meyer.
-Mr. Quartermain is also the President of Silver Standard.
-The Company and Minco Mining share two common directors - Ken Z. Cai and William Meyer.
+As shareholders of the Company, each of Minco Gold and Silver Standard agreed to vote their shares of the Company to elect as directors of the Company the representatives of Minco Gold and Silver Standard nominated by Minco Silver's management.
+The Company and Minco Gold share one common director - Ken Z. Cai.
 In addition, the Silver Standard Agreement provides Silver Standard with the entitlement, at its sole election, to participate in all future offerings of common shares of Minco Silver to maintain its interest at 30% of the issued and outstanding shares of Minco Silver or increase its interest to up to 30% of the issued and outstanding shares of Minco Silver.
 This preferential purchase right will expire ten years from the date of the Silver Standard Agreement.